MathClubISIB/mathclubisib.github.io/content/activities/expository_talks/student_talks/talks_2025.md

 ## EP2511: An Introduction to Markov Processes - Foundations, Classifications & Applications

 - **Speaker:** Akshat Mishra (B.Math, 3rd year)
 - **Abstract:** This expository talk introduces Markov processes, accessible to first-year students—no prior background beyond basic probability is assumed.
-We shall look at various examples, such as simple random walks—illustrating why a “drunk man is certain to return home, while a bird may not.”
+We shall look at various examples, such as simple random walks—illustrating why a "drunk man is certain to return home, while a bird may not."
 We then develop the classification of states—communication, irreducibility, periodicity, recurrence, and transience—and explain why these classifications are important.
 Several fundamental results will be proved, including the closure of recurrent classes and the recurrence of all states in finite closed classes.
 We also examine the existence of stationary distributions, reversibility, and the strong Markov property.
 If time permits, we will explore applications of jump Markov processes, a type of continuous-time Markov process.
 - **Notes:** [TBU]
 - **Video:** [TBU]
 - **Date and Time:** Friday, 15th August 2025, 3:00 PM - 5:00 PM